kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/claim_routing.md

 {{% /notice %}}

-In this guide, we will show how to configure Gloo to route requests to different services based on the claims contained in a Json Web Token (JWT).
+In this guide, we will show how to configure Gloo to route requests to different services based on the claims contained in a JSON Web Token (JWT).
 In our example scenario, Solo.io employees will be routed to the canary instance instance of a service, while all other authenticated parties will be routed to the primary version of the same service.

 ## Setup